-Hands down, my favorite is Mom’s Potato Salad.
+Hands down, my favorite is my Mom’s Potato Salad recipe with egg.
 My mother has made this potato salad for as long as I can remember.
-She makes it for holiday meals, picnics, barbecues, or anytime she needs another side dish.
+She makes it for holiday meals, picnics, barbecues, or anytime she needs another easy side dish.
 There are a million different potato salad recipes out there.
 This version has a sweetness to it, thanks to Bread & Butter Pickles.
 I’ve never had anything like it before.
-She uses a drained 24 ounce jar of them for this recipe.
-Bread and Butter pickles are one of the few types of pickles my mom will eat.
-She hates dill pickles with a passion.
-Anything other than Bread and Butter pickles won’t give you the same flavor, so be sure to use this type.
-This recipe also has a little crunch from a Granny Smith apple.
-It adds a little more sweetness without having to add any sugar.
+She uses a drained 24 ounce jar of them for this recipe for 6 cups of cooked potatoes.

 Mom would always mix her potato salad by hand.
 So, I do the same.
 She said that mixing by hand allows a few of the potatoes to maintain their shape while getting a creamy texture.
-It gets a bit messy, but the end result is awesome.
+It gets a bit messy, but the end result is awesome!
 I leave the skins on my potatoes too.
 You can choose to do the same or peel your potatoes prior to cooking them.
 I leave them on for the added vitamin content.
 I remember reading, years ago, that there are minerals and nutrients in the skins.
 So I leave them on.

 For special occasions, Mom would top her potato salad with a layer of added mayonnaise and then make a design with vegetables.
 One of my favorites is a floral pattern with sliced bell peppers and carrots to create flowers and stems.To create the design (pictured above), slice 1/2 a bell pepper horizontally for rings (flowers) and slice the remaining 1/2 vertically for straighter slices (stems).
 It’s a nice touch, but my hubby doesn’t like the added mayo so I only do it occasionally.
 You can choose to add it or not.

-- 5-6 potatoes, chopped (about 6 cups)
+5-6 potatoes, chopped (about 6 cups)

-- 2 large hard boiled eggs, chopped
+2 large hard boiled eggs, chopped

-- ½ Granny Smith apple, diced
+½ Granny Smith apple, diced

-- 24 oz bread and butter pickles, drained and diced
+24 oz bread and butter pickles, drained and diced

-- ¼ cup diced red onion
+¼ cup diced red onion

-- 2 Tablespoons dried parsley
+2 Tablespoons dried parsley

-- 3 Tablespoons white wine vinegar or rice wine vinegar
+3 Tablespoons white wine vinegar or rice wine vinegar

-- 1 ¼ cup mayonnaise
+1 ¼ cup mayonnaise

 1 Tablespoon German mustard

-- 1 teaspoon salt
+1 teaspoon salt

-- ¼ teaspoon freshly ground black pepper
+¼ teaspoon freshly ground black pepper

 - Place potatoes into a large pot and cover with salted water; bring to a boil.
 Reduce heat to medium-low and simmer until tender, about 20 minutes.
 Drain, cool, and set aside.